bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 Reference data, being a common asset and provided for broad consumption should be aligned to standards and downstream needs.
 Historical versioning requirements of reference data may need to be considered.

-**Raw Vault**

-- Optional Data vault 2.0 aligned raw data warehouse.

-**Business Vault**

-- Optional Business rule applied objects as per Data vault 2.0.

-**Base Information Marts**
+**EDW (base) Marts**

-The term *base* is used to distinguish these marts from the domain- or enterprise-specific marts found in the Gold layer.
+The term *base* or *edw* is used to distinguish these marts from the product/requirement-specific marts found in the Gold layer.
 Base marts are designed for broad usability across multiple downstream use cases—for example, a conformed customer dimension.

+Mappings of keys may be created to resolve and map system keys to universal surrogate keys or business keys.
+These can then be reused downstream for integration.

 In some scenarios, it may be beneficial to maintain *source-centric* base marts alongside a final *consolidation* (UNION) mart—all conforming to a common logical model.
 This approach supports decoupled pipelining across multiple sources, improving modularity and maintainability.

 These marts may be implemented as **Kimball-style** dimensional models or **denormalized** flat tables, depending on performance and reporting requirements.
 However, dimensional modelling is generally encouraged for its clarity, reusability, and alignment with analytic workloads.

-#### **Gold layer: Data according to requirements**
+#### **Gold/ Mart layer: Data according to requirements**

 The Gold layer focuses on delivering business-ready datasets, including aggregations and reporting structures that directly reflect specific business requirements.